 Our research is editorially independent but we may earn a commission for purchases made through our links.

 The craft brewery scene has been growing rapidly all over the country, and New Mexico is definitely no exception.
 The big cities and small towns here are home to some incredible breweries that are making creative brews and providing fun gathering spots for locals and visitors to hang out.
-Often accompanied by food trucks, live music acts, and games to play, here are 10 breweries in New Mexico for craft beer lovers.
+Often accompanied by food trucks, live music acts, and games to play, here are the top breweries in New Mexico for craft beer lovers.

 YOU'RE ALL SET!